 Producer

-As a Production Manager, I’m well connected with the Bay Area production scene.
-From crews, locations and talent to animators, graphics designers and editors, I’ve the resources to ensure that the right people are hired to meet the individual needs of each project.
-I run a tight schedule and manage budgets and also understand how important it is to have a stress free set and a happy crew.
-Together these make for a successful project.
+As a Production Manager, I’m deeply connected to the Bay Area production community.
+From crews, locations, and talent to animators, graphic designers, and editors, I have access to the right people for each project.
+I run a tight schedule, manage budgets responsibly, and understand that a calm, well-run set and a happy crew are essential.
+When those pieces are in place, successful projects follow.

 MiRancho tortilla marketing video - robin mortarotti productions (RMP), SF